This page explains how items work in the Inventory Engine, and how to create them.

 Bound Pickable Inventory Item component

 Once bound, the component displays a readonly list of the item’s properties, so you don’t have to go back and forth between item instances and pickers to remember the description for example.
 This item can then be placed in your scene, ready to be picked by your character.
 This will work out of the blue in the Corgi Engine, but if your game doesn’t use 2D colliders for example, you’ll need to modify or extend the PickableInventoryItem class to adapt it to your own specifications.
+From its inspector you can press a debug button to add items at runtime to test your picker without having to walk up to it.

 Note that you can have more than one Item Picker component attached to an object.
 A good example are weapons, where when picking a gun you usually want the player to grab a few ammo with it.
 So you’ll have on Item Picker component bound to your Gun instance, and one Item Picker component bound to some Bullets instance.